Goaltender: Butterfly style

 Another style is the "Butterfly", where goaltenders go down on both pads with their toes pointing outwards and the tops of their pads meeting in the middle, thus closing up the five hole.
 This results in a "wall" of padding without any holes, lowering the chances of low angle shots getting in.
 These goaltenders rely on timing and position.
-Early innovators of this style were goaltending greats Glenn Hall and Tony Esposito who played during the 50s-60s and 70s-80s, respectively.
+Early innovators of this style were goaltending greats Glenn Hall and Tony Esposito, who played 1951–1971 and 1967–1984, respectively.
 Hall is credited to be among the first to use this style, and both he and Esposito had tremendous success with it.
 The most successful goaltender to adopt this style was Patrick Roy, who has 550 career wins in the NHL.
 This is the most widely used style in the NHL today.
 "Butterfly" goaltenders have developed methods of sliding in the "Butterfly" position in order to move around fast in one-timer situations.
 As pad size increased, it became a more notable style of goaltending and is still evolving.

 Hybrid style

 This style of goaltending is a combination of both stand-up and butterfly style, where the goaltender primarily relies on reaction, save selection, and positioning to make saves.
 Hybrid goaltenders will usually control rebounds well, deflect low shots with their sticks, will utilize the butterfly, and are generally not as predictable as goaltenders who rely heavily on the butterfly as a save selection.
 Most players are not pure stand-up or butterfly, but simply tend to prefer stand-up or butterfly over the other.
 If a player does not have any preferences, he is considered a hybrid goaltender.
 All modern NHL goaltenders generally use some form of this style.
-Some goaltenders who do this effectively are Ryan Miller, Jaroslav Halak, Jimmy Howard, Tuukka Rask, Carey Price and formerly Evgeni Nabokov and Martin Brodeur.
+Some goaltenders who do this effectively are Ryan Miller, Jaroslav Halák, Jimmy Howard, Tuukka Rask, Carey Price and formerly Evgeni Nabokov and Martin Brodeur.